-Before and After: “When I’d Leave My Office, I Wouldn’t Visit the Restroom.”
+Before & After: “When I’d Leave My Office, I Wouldn’t Visit the Restroom”

-I’m writing my next book, Before and After, about how we make and break habits–an issue very relevant to happiness.
+I’m writing my next book, Better Than Before, about how we make and break habits–an issue very relevant to happiness.
 Each week, I’ll post a before-and-after story submitted by a reader, about how he or she successfully changed a habit.
-We can all learn from each other.
-If you’d like to share your story, contact me here.
-To hear when the book goes on sale, sign up here.

 This week’s story comes from someone who wants to stay anonymous.